Learn About Your Pets and Their Health

 Tips for senior dogs

-Keep vaccinations current.
+- Keep vaccinations current.
 Your veterinarian will determine the proper vaccine schedule for your senior pet’s lifestyle.
-Most senior pets will receive most vaccines every two to three years.
-Some vaccines with shorter duration of immunity such as the “kennel cough” vaccine, may be given more frequently.
+Most senior pets will receive vaccines every two to three years.
+Some vaccines with shorter duration of immunity such as the Kennel Cough vaccine, may be given more frequently.

-Brush your pet frequently to prevent matting.
-This can contribute to skin infections and may hide skin tumors.
+- Brush your pet frequently to prevent matting.
+This can contribute to skin infections and may hide skin tumours.

 How often should I take my senior dog to the veterinarian?